Get ready for a kid-friendly adventure packed with sun, culture, and discovery.

 Pro Tip: Rent a car for the time beyond San Juan; it'll make moving around much easier and allow you to explore more of the Island.

-Day One: Old San Juan
+Day 1 - Old San Juan

 Most locals grew up coming to Old San Juan on weekends with their family, and as a kid, you knew the first stop had to be Parque de las Palomas (Pigeon Park).
 Situated next to the iconic Capilla del Cristo (Christ Chapel), this park is known for its very friendly pigeons.
 Vendors sell corn to feed them but don't hold your hand out unless you want the pigeons to eat right out of it.
 Next door, you'll also find La Fortaleza, the governor's mansion, and the beginning of Calle Fortaleza, the main shopping strip of Old San Juan.